roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/README.md

 > Certain content may be protected by copyright, use with caution.

 ## :warning: Observations
-The following steps were performed on a Windows computer using PuTTY as an SSH client, FileZilla and the pwnagotchi with a Waveshare 2.13 V3 e-ink display.
+The following steps were performed on a `Windows` computer using `PuTTY` as an SSH client, `FileZilla` and the pwnagotchi with a `Waveshare 2.13 V3 e-ink display` running on a `RPI0W`.
-You should adapt them according to your configuration.
-This tutorial requires a minimum level of knowledge.
+> You should adapt them according to your configuration.

+> This tutorial requires a minimum level of knowledge.

 ## :bookmark_tabs: Get Started